cloudfoundry/pxc-release/docs/cluster-behavior.md

 ### Scaling the cluster

 #### Scaling up from 1 to N nodes
-When a new MariaDb node comes online, it replicates data from the existing node in the cluster.
+When a new mysql node comes online, it replicates data from the existing node in the cluster.
 Once replication is complete, the node will join the cluster.
 The proxy will continue to route all incoming connections to the primary node while it remains healthy.

-If the proxy detects that this node becomes [unhealthy](https://github.com/cloudfoundry/cf-mysql-release/blob/release-candidate/docs/proxy.md#unhealthy), it will sever existing connections, and route all new connections to a different, healthy node.
-If there are no healthy MariaDb nodes, the proxy will reject all subsequent connections.
+If the proxy detects that this node becomes [unhealthy](proxy.md#unhealthy), it will sever existing connections, and route all new connections to a different, healthy node.
+If there are no healthy mysql nodes, the proxy will reject all subsequent connections.

 While transitioning from one node to a cluster, there will be an undetermined period of performance degradation while the new node sync's all data from the original node.

-Note: If you are planning to scale up MariaDb nodes, it is recommended to do so in different Availability Zones to maximize cluster availability.
+Note: If you are planning to scale up mysql nodes, it is recommended to do so in different Availability Zones to maximize cluster availability.
 An Availability Zone is a network-distinct section of a given Region.
 Further details are available in [Amazon's documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

 #### Scaling down from N to 1 node
-When scaling from multiple nodes to a single MariaDb node, the proxy will determine that the sole remaining node is the primary node (provided it remains healthy).
-The proxy routes incoming connections to the remaining MariaDb node.
+When scaling from multiple nodes to a single mysql node, the proxy will determine that the sole remaining node is the primary node (provided it remains healthy).
+The proxy routes incoming connections to the remaining mysql node.

 ### Rejoining the cluster (existing nodes)
 Existing nodes restarted with monit should automatically join the cluster.
 If an existing node fails to join the cluster, it may be because its transaction record's (`seqno`) is higher than that of the nodes in the cluster with quorum (aka the primary component).

   - If the node has a higher `seqno` it will be apparent in the error log `/var/vcap/sys/log/mysql/mysql.err.log`.
   - If the healthy nodes of a cluster have a lower transaction record number than the failing node, it might be desirable to shut down the healthy nodes and bootstrap from the node with the more recent transaction record number.
-See the [bootstraping docs](bootstrapping.md) for more details.
+See the [bootstraping docs](https://github.com/cloudfoundry/cf-mysql-release/blob/release-candidate/docs/bootstrapping.md) for more details.
   - Manual recovery may be possible, but is error-prone and involves dumping transactions and applying them to the running cluster (out of scope for this doc).
   - Abandoning the data is also an option, if you're ok with losing the unsynced transactions.
 Follow the following steps to abandon the data (as root):
-    - Stop the process with `monit stop mariadb_ctrl`.
+    - Stop the mysql process with `monit stop galera-init`. (`galera-init` is the bosh job controlling the mysqld process.)
     - Delete the galera state (`/var/vcap/store/mysql/grastate.dat`) and cache (`/var/vcap/store/mysql/galera.cache`) files from the persistent disk.
-    - Restarting the node with `monit start mariadb_ctrl`.
+    - Restart the node with `monit start galera-init`.

 ### Quorum
   - In order for the cluster to continue accepting requests, a quorum must be reached by peer-to-peer communication.
 More than half of the nodes must be responsive to each other to maintain a quorum.